Mozzarella Grilled Cheese

 Originally published September 26th, 2012.

-Today, I want to show you two similar grilled mozzarella cheese sandwiches.
+Today, I want to introduce you to a mozzarella grilled cheese sandwich.

 As an Amazon Associate I earn from qualifying purchases.

-These are not your run of the mill, cheese and bread slapped together and thrown in a pan with a little butter.
-These take a little preparation, but it will definitely be worth your time!
+These are not your run of the mill, faux American cheese and store-bought bread slapped together and thrown in a pan with a little butter.
+These have so much flavor, and crunch, you won’t believe what you’ve been missing all these years!
+This is the Italian version of grilled cheese and it does not disappoint.

 Ingredients